You aren’t doing enough.

 The biggest rule in freelancing—and one new freelancers often break—is “trust your gut.”

 Freelance proofreaders, copyeditors, and line editors often do a free sample edit for prospective clients.
-This sample is generally between 250 and 500 words (one to two standard pages).
-This can help the freelancer determine how long the entire project will take them while giving the client an...
+This sample is generally between 250 and 500 words (one to two standard pages), although I know some editors who prefer to do 1,000-word sample edits.
+This can help the freelancer determine how...

 I have a confession to make: I’m the rare introvert (hello, fellow INTPs!) who actually…don’t judge me too harshly…likes networking.